marain-dotnet/Marain.Tenancy/docs/Conceptual/00 - Introduction.md

 Should we wish to provide a multi-tenancy model in our tenanted solution, we are free to do so in any way we choose, to meet our operational, legal, and/or regulatory obligations.
 We are not bound to the tenancy model of our parent.

-A common challenge when designing a multi-tenanted system is thinking about the right “scope”.
-Am I thinking about the solution in my tenant (which should not expose details of tenancy) or the multi-tenancy solution itself (which should not depend on implementation details of the solutions that happen to be deployed as its tenants)?
+A common challenge when designing a multi-tenanted system is thinking about the right "scope".
+Am I thinking about the solution in my tenant (which should not expose details of tenancy) or the multi-tenancy provider itself (which should not depend on implementation details of the solutions that happen to be deployed as its tenants)?
 You must take care that one does not bleed into the other.

 ## Solution plane and management plane
 You may have noted that I said "it is usually irrelevant that any given tenant has a parent".
 There is one respect in which the child tenant *is* aware of the existence of a parent.
 It needs to be able to *manage its tenancy*.
 To do so, it will provision, configure, and monitor services through tools provided by the parent that hosts it.